 To make sure you are able to match all of these as close as possible and get their design looking and fitting as intended, you need to create a swatch they suggest and see if your swatch matches theirs.

-If you don’t swatch and go ahead with a project, you might end up with the result that is too big or too small, and let’s admit it – no one likes to frog!
+If you don’t swatch and go ahead with a project, you might end up with a result that is too big or too small, and let’s admit it – no one likes to frog!

 I hope I’ve convinced you to give swatching a try.
 So many benefits a small crocheted sample can offer!